 of farmworkers identifying personal or family health care costs as being at least a little bit of a challenge and 80% of farm owners.
-Health care costs were similarly challenging for farm owners and farmworkers, with 81% cheat the excit of production heling greater than the price they receive for their products as very or extremely challenging.
-For EIPOC atmens peachealy, 39% active and teating that issue as very or extremely challenging.
-In other words, for many young and EIPOC farmers funning a farm business today, the numbers don't add up.
-Overall, 35% of young farmers surveyed
+Health care costs were similarly challenging for farm owners and farmworkers, with 81%

-Establishing a national health insurance program provide comprehensive protection against the costs of health care to all individuals who are detents of the United States would ensure both our nation's farmers and farmworkers have access to the care they need.
+Establishing a national health insurance program provide comprehensive protection against the costs of health care to all individuals who are residents of the United States would ensure both our nation's farmers and farmworkers have access to the care they need.